hcn1519/SWE212/week7/README.md

 2. Run the `TwentyEight` program and see the result

-- TwentyEight not only outputs final results, but also intermediate results as implemented in the code in the [repository](https://github.com/crista/exercises-in-programming-style/blob/master/28-lazy-rivers/tf-28.py).
+- TwentyEight not only outputs final results, but also intermediate results as implemented in the [example code](https://github.com/crista/exercises-in-programming-style/blob/master/28-lazy-rivers/tf-28.py).

 ```shell
 ./TwentyEight ../pride-and-prejudice.txt